English language

 Cases where otherwise equivalent words are different in distribution.
 The verb ride in Standard English is mostly combined with such nouns as a horse, a bicycle, more seldom they say ride on a bus.
 In American English combinations like a ride on the train, ride in a boat are quite usual.

 It sometimes happens that the same word is used in American English with some difference in emotional and stylistic colouring.
 Nasty, for example, is a much milder expression of disapproval in England than in the States, where it was even considered obscene in the 19th century.
-Politician in England means 'someone in polities', and is derogatory(4) in the USA.
+Politician in England means 'someone in polities', and is derogatory(4)

 Last but not least, there may be a marked difference in frequency characteristics.
 Thus, timetable which occurs in American English very rarely, yielded its place to schedule.